March 19, 2022

 COTTONWOOD

-At the top of the hill, I could see Roosevelt Lake again in the distance, though closer now.
-I tried desperately to turn off the part of my brain that’s looking at the blue shimmer and thinking, “water, water, water.”
-I just needed to just put one foot in front of the other and keep going.
+I could see Roosevelt Lake again in the distance from the top of the next hill.
+But I tried desperately to turn off the part of my brain looking at the blue shimmer and thinking, “water, water, water.”
+I just needed to put one foot in front of the other and keep going.
 Eventually, I’d get there.

-The trail on the hill’s back side was about as bad as anything I’d endured today too.
+The trail on the hill’s back side was about as bad as anything I’d endured today.
 It was super steep and my knees cramped as I tried to catch myself from skidding toward a fall more than once.
-But then the terrain flattened about a bit and I noticed there were cows everywhere.
+But then the terrain flattened a bit and I noticed there were cows everywhere.

 I scanned my surroundings desperately looking for a metal tank or somewhere these cows might be getting water, but I couldn’t see a darn thing.
 I’d have to just keep walking.

-I hiked down through a dry, sandy wash until nearly 5 pm, constantly checking my FarOut App to see how much further until I got to Cottonwood Spring.
-There were Cottonwood trees everywhere here.
-So where was the spring?
+I hiked down through a dry, sandy wash until nearly 5 pm, constantly checking my FarOut App to see how far I had to go before I reached Cottonwood Spring.
+Cottonwood trees were everywhere, so where was the spring?

-I initially hoped to try to set up camp somewhere nearby this spring, just so I could be close to water.
-But there were already two section hikers set up in the singular flat spot I could see.
-So I hiked on, walking slowly down the trail beside Cottonwood Creek’s rocky bed searching for the first good spot where I could put a tent.
+I initially hoped to set up camp somewhere nearby this spring, so that I could be close to water.
+But two section hikers were already set up in the singular flat spot I could see.
+So I hiked on, ambling slowly down the trail beside Cottonwood Creek’s rocky bed searching for the first good spot where I could put a tent.

-The AZT kept going in and out of this dry wash and I found myself growing frustrated with the lack of potential campsites.
-It wasn’t quite as dire as my search last night on the way up toward Reavis Ridge, but nothing was panning out.
+The AZT kept going in and out of the same dry wash, and I was growing frustrated with the lack of potential campsites.
+It wasn’t quite as dire as my search on the way up toward Reavis Ridge last night, but nothing was panning out.
 Everything seemed sloped or covered in brush.

-On the positive side though, there was a large metal tank of water sitting beside this trailhead.
+On the positive side though, a large metal tank of water sat beside this trailhead.
 I could have as much water as I wanted to rehydrate myself throughout the night.
 And I was only three miles from the Roosevelt Lake Marina where my next resupply package awaited me.

 Highlights

-- I met some really interesting hikers today – including She-ra and Sky (on their flip-flop car hop) and then Buff and Wrong Way.
+- I met some interesting hikers today – including She-Ra and Sky (on their flip-flop car hop) and then Buff and Wrong Way.

 - The views of Roosevelt Lake and the Four Peaks Wilderness were fantastic.
-Too bad I was too thirsty to fully enjoy them.
+Too bad I was too thirsty to enjoy them fully.

 - Although I hadn’t planned to push such a big day, I’m proud of myself for making 20 miles!
 And tomorrow morning I’ll be completely done with the Superstitions!